Skip to main content link. Accesskey S

 Abstract

-on OpenNTF.
+Domino Access Services (DAS) is a family of REST APIs built into IBM Domino and available from the XPages Extension Libraryexternal link on OpenNTF.
 The DAS data API is used to create, read, update and delete data in any Domino server application.
 This article describes some techniques for optimizing the performance of the data API.
 It assumes you already have some experience with this API.
-For more general information on the data API, see this reference
+For more general information on the data API, see this referenceexternal link.

 Introduction